edsu/pymarc/README.md

     pip install pymarc

-If you'd like to download and install the latest source you'll need git:
+If you'd like to download and install the latest source you'll need Git:

     git clone git://github.com/edsu/pymarc.git

-Run the pymarc test suite to make sure things are in order with the
+You'll also need [setuptools](https://pypi.python.org/pypi/setuptools#installation-instructions).
+Once you have the source and setuptools run the pymarc test suite to make sure things are in order with the distribution:
-distribution:

     python test.py